TymeFly/eel/README.md

 ##### Source Characters
 EEL Expressions accept only printable characters, spaces, and tabs as valid input.
-Other characters, including carriage-return, new-line, null and control characters are invalid.
+Other characters, including carriage-return, new-line, null and the control characters are invalid.

 **Escape sequences**